Create Workflows

 -OR-

-After the PDF item is added to the Workflow, you can select it and edit it as follows:
+After adding the PDF Template item to the Workflow canvas, you can select it, and, in the right panel, edit it as follows:

 Dynamic Document

 In Dynamic Documents, you can incorporate conditions and business logic to determine how the document appears to your customers.
-Within a Workflow, the dynamic document is rendered as a PDF and you can define whether or not to send the PDF to customers for approval and download.
+Within a Workflow, the Dynamic Document is rendered as a PDF and you can define whether to send the PDF to customers for approval and download.

 For information about creating Dynamic Documents, see Create dynamic documents.